 The Bible and Mormonism

-Mormons, however, consider the Bible the least reliable of their scriptures.
+Mormons, however, view the Bible to be the least reliable of their scriptures.
 The Book of Mormon says “many plain and precious things” were taken from it (1 Nephi 13:28).
 Their 8th Article of Faith states: “We believe the Bible to be the word of God as far as it is translated correctly.”